 Missing Pakistani activists' families decry blasphemy allegations

-Mufti Faisal Khushi speaks as Mesha Saeed , wife of missing social activist Waqass Goraya, Jibran Nasir a human rights lawyer and Faraz Haider , brother of missing social activist Salman Haider, listen during a news conference in Islamabad, Pakistan January 18, 2017.
-Families and supporters of five missing Pakistani activists on Wednesday denounced what they called a campaign to accuse the men of blasphemy, a highly charged allegation that could endanger their lives were they to reappear.
+Jan 18 Families and supporters of five missing Pakistani activists on Wednesday denounced what they called a campaign to accuse the men of blasphemy, a highly charged allegation that could endanger their lives were they to reappear.
+The families of two of the missing men, Salman Haider and Waqass Goraya, described them as part of a "malicious campaign".

 Start the conversation, or Read more at Reuters.